bravegrumpy/ObeyTheTestingGoat/README.md

 Instead of adding in sleeps where stuff should load, create a function that waits for exactly the right amount of time.

+### Go from Working state to Working state with smallest amount of code possible

+Do NOT try to fix everything at once.
+We do not like the refactoring cat.
+The refactoring cat seems to be somthing I'm running into at work a little bit.

 ## Completed Chapters

+- [x] [Chapter 7 -- Working Incrementally][Chapter 7]
 - [x] [Chapter 6 -- Explicit Waits 1][Chatper 6]
 - [x] [Chapter 5 -- Post and Database][Chapter 5]
 - [x] [Chapter 4 -- Philosophy and Refactoring][Chapter 4]